Siyavashshabani/WLTA-Net/README.md

 This is the official PyTorch implementation of the paper - "A Novel 3D Decoder with Weighted and Learnable Triple Attention for Segmentation of 3D Microscopy Images". for Workshops on Computer Vision for Microscopy Image Analysis on CVPR Conference 2025

-## A Novel 3D Decoder with Weighted and Learnable Triple Attention for 3D Microscopy Image Segmentation
+## A Novel 3D Decoder with Weighted and Learnable Triple Attention for Segmentation of 3D Microscopy Images

 ![](diagram/WLTA-Net.png)

 ## Set Up Set Up Environment
 ```
 python3.10 -m venv ViT_env
-source CSTANet_env/bin/activate
+source ViT_env/bin/activate
 pip install -r requirements.txt
 ```
 ## Datasets